-Although EMF admit in their May 2019 report that "oxo-degradable" plastics are manufactured so that they can degrade faster than conventional plastics and that they do become biodegradable, they say that "it is not yet possible accurately to predict the duration of the biodegradation for such plastics."
+The Ellen MacArthur Foundation admit in their May 2019 report that "oxo-degradable" plastics are manufactured so that they can degrade faster than conventional plastics and that they do become biodegradable, but they say that "it is not yet possible accurately to predict the duration of the biodegradation for such plastics."

 It never will be possible, for the reasons mentioned below, and for that reason a broad indication only can be given as to timescale.
-It is however possible to say with certainty that at any given time and place in the open environment an oxo-biodegradable plastic item will biodegrade significantly more quickly than an ordinary plastic item.
-That is the point - do we want ordinary plastic which can lie or float around for decades, or oxo-biodegradable plastic which will be recycled back into nature much more quickly?
+It is however possible to say with certainty that at any given time and place in the open environment an oxo-biodegradable plastic item will become biodegradable significantly more quickly than an ordinary plastic item.
+That is the point. - Do we want ordinary plastic which can lie or float around for decades, or oxo-biodegradable plastic which will be recycled back into nature much more quickly?
 Of course, we don't want plastic in the sea at all, but that is not the present reality.